About

 As my knowledge improved, and my horizons broadened I felt like it was time to move on to something new.
 That’s when I was introduced to the world of Linux.
 It has to be said it took forever for me to start up with Linux, seeing as that was back in the days when we connected to the Internet with analogue modems with the amazing speed of 28kbit/sec.

-You can imagine yourself how long it took to download the ISO of RedHat, the first Linux distribution I ever used.
+You can imagine how long it took to download the ISO of RedHat, the first Linux distribution I ever used.
 Of course, the first ISO I downloaded was faulty and failed to burn, so I had to re-download the rather large image.
 But everything changed when I burnt that CD and installed RedHat.

 I went to the bookstore and bought my first book on Linux.
 RedHat Linux 5.2 for Dummies, a book that was read, re-read and read over again.
 It was, as the name implies a book for beginners, but it opened up completely new doors for me and a world that I loved openly embraced.

-It learnt me the basics, which is the foundation of my skills today.
+It taught me the basics, which is the foundation of my skills today.
 As they say, we all begin somewhere.
 Today, one could define me as an almost fanatic Debian user, who swears to the use of Debian for almost anything, but of course, even I admit that there is a place and use for anything out there!

 But there is more to life than computers, believe it or not.
 I have other interest too, which includes football, movies, books and beer.
 My favourite team is the English Premier League team Liverpool, based in the city of the same name.
 Seeing those reds in action is a huge passion of mine, and I try to dedicate time to them whenever they play.